qiskit-community/qiskit-hackathon-taiwan-20/README.md

-# Qiskit Camp Kolkata 2020
+# Qiskit Univeristy Hackathon Kolkata 2020

 ## Things to do before the hackathon